percona/pxb-docs/docs/xbcloud-binary-overview.md

 To adjust the chunk size use [`--read-buffer-size`](xtrabackup-option-reference.md#--read-buffer-size).
 To adjust the chunk size for encrypted files, use `--read-buffer-size` and [`--encrypt-chunk-size`](xtrabackup-option-reference.md#--encrypt-chunk-size).

 xbcloud has three essential operations: *put*, *get*, and *delete*.
 With these operations, backups are created, stored, retrieved, restored, and deleted. xbcloud operations clearly map to similar operations within the AWS Amazon S3 API.

+For details on the command-line options, see the [xbcloud command line options].

 The [Exponential Backoff](xbcloud-exbackoff.md) feature was implemented in Percona XtraBackup 8.0.26-18.
 During the backup, a chunk fails to upload or download operation; this feature adds an exponential backoff, a sleep time, and retries the operation.
 This feature increases the chances of completing a backup or a restore operation.